 Let’s talk about the part of the sales call that can feel awkward: the money conversation.
 The 'B' in BANT stands for Budget, and it’s about figuring out if your prospect has the financial resources for your solution.
 But it’s more than a number; it’s about understanding their priorities and whether they see enough value to invest.
 Qualifying for budget early respects everyone's time and lets you focus on opportunities that can actually close.
 The key is to approach it with confidence, not as an interrogation.

-How to Identify Budget Constraints
+How to Uncover Their Real Budget

 Before you ask a direct question about money, do some detective work.
 Look for public signals like a new round of funding or a hiring spree for roles that would use your product.
 These are strong indicators they have capital to invest.
 BANT is a sales qualification mechanism that helps you determine if a prospect is a good fit, and these external clues are your first data points.
 This research helps you enter the conversation with more context and confidence.